 - Please send a list of students' research topics at least one week before your planned visit.
-Teachers with students wishing to view materials at SC/UA should request these at least two business days in advance.
+Teachers with students wishing to view materials at SC/UA should request these at least five business days days in advance.

 - Please bring at least one chaperone per ten students with you when your class visits.
 When students go to the book stacks and other areas in the building, they must be accompanied by an adult.